 This is where AIM Photonics Academy comes in.
 Based at MIT, AIM Photonics Academy launched in 2016 as the education, workforce development, and roadmapping arm of AIM Photonics, one of 14 public-private manufacturing innovation institutes launched as part of the 2014 Revitalize American Manufacturing Innovation Act.

 AIM Photonics Academy’s mission is to educate the current and future workforce in integrated photonics – technologies that will lead to the next generation of faster and more power-efficient chips.
-AIM Photonics Academy also leads the creation of a technology roadmap that will guide the $350 billion semiconductor industry into this new direction.
+AIM Photonics Academy also leads the creation of a technology roadmap that will guide the $350 billion semiconductor industry in this new direction.